 Mistake #6: You’re targeting the wrong people

 Targeting isn’t something you’ll get right straight away.
 It takes a lot of testing, measuring and adjusting to get it right.
-When I first started running ads for The Sugarfree Box (my other business), I thought my ideal customer was a female, aged 18-30 and living in a major city.
+When I first started running ads for The Sugarfree Box (my last business), I thought my ideal customer was a female, aged 18-30 and living in a major city.
 After a bit of testing, I found that my ads actually worked better with an older audience living in rural areas.
 Why rural areas?
 Because they don’t have access to the health food stores that we city-slickers do.
 It was so obvious, I overlooked it.

 So, not testing different audiences is one mistake you’re making with your targeting.
 Choosing an audience that’s too broad is another.